 Document the reasons for the request or designation; and

-Include the parties’ agreement on how the provider should handle the funds and what they define as “reasonable amounts” under C.R.S.
+Include the parties’ agreement on the scope of managing the funds, how the provider should handle the funds, and what they define as “reasonable amounts” under C.R.S.
 25.5-10-227.

-The provider must ensure that the individual can spend money at any time, including on weekends, holidays, and evenings, with assistance or supervision if necessary.
+The provider must ensure that the individual can access and spend money at any time, including on weekends, holidays, and evenings, with assistance or supervision if necessary.

 The setting is selected by the individual from among setting options, including non-disability specific settings and an option for a private unit in a residential setting.
-The setting options are identified and documented in the person-directed service plan and are based on the individual’s needs, preferences, and, for residential settings, resources available for room and board.
+The setting options are identified and documented in the person-centered support plan and are based on the individual’s needs, preferences, and, for residential settings, resources available for room and board.

-The setting ensures an individual’s rights of privacy, dignity, and respect, and freedom from coercion and restraint.

 The right of privacy includes the right to be free of cameras, audio monitors, and devices that chime when a person stands up or passes through a doorway.